-Wednesday 10 February 2016
+Wednesday, 10 February 2016

 CHAPTER XXX: STAINED GLASS WINDOWS

 I wanted more.
 An insufficient blanket of sleep had covered me as scarcely as the sheep skin coat.
-Sleep had come to me soon, but it was uneasy and sore, on an extremely cold night, more similar to a winter night, in which, continuously shivering, I often awoke startled.
+Sleep had come to me soon, but it was uneasy and sore, on an extremely cold night, more similar to a winter night, in which, continuously shivering, I often woke up startled.
 But with enough light to remember where I was, now in Nike’s tent, I slept again at once.

 The true light reached me almost at dawn.
 Luke had come into my tent and shook me affectionately.
 I had enough lucidity to know that I was in the outskirt and that my mate was waking me up.
 To see his smile every morning...
 If only it could be all my life like that.
 I looked at my watch.
 It was ten to five.
 But Luke was speaking to me.